kubestellar/kubestellar/SECURITY.md

 KubeStellar manages its dependencies with the following policy:

 - **Dependency Detection:** We use [Dependabot](https://github.com/dependabot) to automatically check for and propose updates to dependencies in Go modules, Python requirements, Dockerfiles, and Helm charts.
 Dependabot PRs serve as prompts but are not automatically accepted.
 - **Update Process:** After Dependabot creates a PR, maintainers wait for potential issues to surface before proceeding.
+The handling then depends on the type of dependency and whether Dependabot's proposal is functional:
-They then create their own PR that follows our [GitHub Action reference discipline](https://github.com/kubestellar/kubestellar/blob/main/CONTRIBUTING.md#github-action-reference-discipline) and other established practices.
+  - **GitHub Actions:** Maintainers create their own PR that follows our [GitHub Action reference discipline](https://github.com/kubestellar/kubestellar/blob/main/CONTRIBUTING.md#github-action-reference-discipline) and other established practices.
+  - **Go Dependencies:** If Dependabot's proposal is functional, it may be accepted directly.
+If the proposal is broken, maintainers create their own PR to address the dependency update properly.
 - **Review Process:** All dependency update pull requests are subject to the same [review process](https://github.com/kubestellar/kubestellar/blob/main/CONTRIBUTING.md#pull-requests) as other code changes.
 Maintainers verify that updates do not introduce breaking changes or known vulnerabilities before merging.
-- **Vulnerability Checking:** Before merging dependency updates, maintainers perform comprehensive security assessments:
+- **Vulnerability Checking:** Before merging dependency updates, maintainers perform security assessments:
-  - **Security Scanning:** Use available security scanning tools to check for known vulnerabilities in new dependency versions
+  - **Security Scanning:** Given that KubeStellar imports various types of dependencies (Go packages, pre-built binaries, container images, Helm charts, and GitHub Actions), we rely on GitHub's security advisory database and Dependabot's vulnerability detection capabilities.
+Specific additional security scanning tools are not currently standardized across all dependency types.
   - **Security Advisories:** Review security advisories and release notes for the updated dependencies
   - **Breaking Changes:** Verify that updates do not introduce breaking changes or compatibility issues
   - **GitHub Actions:** For GitHub Actions specifically, ensure updates follow our [GitHub Action Reference Discipline](https://github.com/kubestellar/kubestellar/blob/main/CONTRIBUTING.md#github-action-reference-discipline) and use approved commit hashes.
 The [verify-action-hashes workflow](https://github.com/kubestellar/kubestellar/blob/main/.github/workflows/verify-action-hashes.yaml) automatically checks that each GitHub Action reference uses an approved commit hash.
   - **SBOM Generation:** Generate Software Bill of Materials (SBOM) using [Anchore's syft tool](https://github.com/kubestellar/kubestellar/blob/main/.github/workflows/goreleaser.yml) during releases to identify and track dependencies for security analysis
-  - **Testing:** Run comprehensive tests to ensure the updated dependencies work correctly with the codebase
+  - **Testing:** Run available tests to verify that updated dependencies work correctly with the codebase
-- **Security Best Practices:** We avoid using unmaintained or deprecated dependencies, and monitor for security advisories affecting our dependencies.
+- **Security Best Practices:** We avoid using unmaintained or deprecated dependencies.
+Monitoring for security advisories affecting our dependencies is primarily done through GitHub's security advisory database and Dependabot notifications.
 Vulnerabilities in dependencies are prioritized for prompt remediation.
 - **Documentation:** The dependency update process is documented in the repository's README and CONTRIBUTING guidelines.

 ## Report a Vulnerability